da4all/da4all.github.io/_pages/getting-started.md

 ---
 layout: page
-permalink: /getting-started/
+permalink: /how-to-navigate/
-title: Getting Started
+title: How to Navigate
 description: Materials for courses you taught.
 Replace this text with your description.
 nav: true
 nav_order: 2